MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - The model employs one client library with one collection that contains a large number of documents.
 Results for multiple clients, for clients with multiple collections, or for varying number of documents can be extrapolated from this simple case.
 - The client assigns some number of external servers to store a copy of the collection of documents.
 Each server is supposed to maintain, and be able to retrieve on demand, an authentic copy of any of the documents in the collection.
+- The model permits both a range of multiple copies of documents, and a wide range of reliability properties of storage servers.
 - Documents may fail on the servers.
 When a document fails on a server, the failure is silent.
 The client is not immediately informed of the failure.
 Indeed, the server might not be able to sense that the failure has occurred until it tries to retrieve the document on a request from the client.
-- The model does not consider the costs of storage or bandwidth.
+- The model does not consider directly the costs of storage or bandwidth.
 These factors vary widely and change rapidly.
 Any conclusions based on specific numbers would become obsolete very quickly.
 However, some possibilities for minimizing or smoothing bandwidth consumption are considered.
 - From time to time, the client may test the copies of documents on servers to ensure that they can still be read and are still valid copies.
 The model supports this process of auditing the collection.
 Audits can be scheduled and performed using a variety of schedules and strategies.
 - If in the process of auditing the collection, a document is found to have failed on a server, the client will refresh the failed copy if an intact copy remains on any other server.
 If no other intact copy remains, the document is considered to be permanently lost.
 - At the end of the simulation time period, the model assesses all copies of documents on all servers to determine how many documents have been permanently lost.